-The Capstone faculty advisor is selected by the Counselor Education Department to best meet student needs based on both student and faculty areas of interest, expertise, and availability.
-Students must inform the Counselor Education Administrative Assistant of intent to enroll in Capstone and area of interest the semester before the student's intent to enroll in Capstone so that advisor assignments can be made.
+The Capstone faculty advisor is selected by the Counselor Education Department to best meet student needs based on both student and faculty areas of interest and expertise, and faculty availability.
+Students must inform the Counselor Education Administrative Assistant of their intent to enroll in Capstone and their topic of interest the semester before the student intends to enroll in Capstone so that advisor assignments can be made.

 Note: Students must meet Capstone project requirements specified by their faculty advisor.
 The faculty advisor forwards a final grade to the WSU Registrar's Office.
 The following page details general Capstone Project guidelines.
-The Capstone Project Manual can be accessed on the WSU Counselor Education webpage under Student Resources.
+The WSU CED Capstone Project Manual can be accessed on the WSU Counselor Education webpage under Student Resources.
 It will also be sent to you via email when you enroll in the Capstone course.